estrangedwriter/Illumio-Coding-Challenge/README.md

 If I had more time, I would run unit tests and timer tests to determine the speed with which my constructor can construct the dictionary, with all the rules.
 I think that the code performs well but it could be slightly faster.
 My computer crashed when I tried to include the IP address range from 0.0.0.0 - 255.255.255.255 (that's 16 million IP addresses) but the code can handle 65,000 ports easily.
-The code can handle 500k-1million entries on a decent computer.
+The code can handle 500k-1million entries as well.

 ### Team Preference